UP woman, raped repeatedly by traffic police constable, attempts suicide | Law-Order

 - India

-A 25-year-old woman, who was allegedly raped repeatedly by a traffic police constable over the past two years, tried to commit suicide by jumping into the Ganga, police said on Monday.
+A 25-year-old woman, who was allegedly raped repeatedly by her uncle, a traffic police constable, over the past two years, tried to commit suicide by jumping into the Ganga, police said on Monday.

 She was saved by divers and police personnel on Sunday evening, Deputy Commissioner of Police (East) Pramod Kumar said.